algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x60
 - Pops: *... stack*, any
 - Pushes: uint64
-- get balance account A, in microalgos.
+- get balance for account A, in microalgos.
 The balance is observed after the effects of previous transactions in the group, and after the fee for the current transaction is deducted.
 - LogicSigVersion >= 2
 - Mode: Application